 Garmin offers five different types of heart rate monitors and I can understand that this might be a bit overwhelming if you ‘just want an HR strap’.
 So I’ve done the research and will list the intended purpose (if the names aren’t clear enough) and their differences.
 First a small overview per strap.

 The HRM swim was introduced in 2015 and, if you ask me, is probably getting a makeover this year.
 The real differentiating thing behind the HRM-Swim is that is comes with a different strap.
-It has more grip points.
-I’ve tried swimming with other straps in the past, but a fast flip turn push off could easily let the strap slip of my chest.
-It’s also the only strap that comes with the strap extender by default.
+It is wider and has more grip points.
+I’ve tried swimming with other straps in the past, but a fast flip-turn-push-off could easily let a strap slip of my chest.
+The HRM swim is also the only strap that comes with the strap extender by default.
 So the strap is a bit wider and has a different layer on the inside as you can see in the image on the side (click for large).
-Lastly, the Swim has local storage to transfer your data when there is a connection with your watch as water is not great for radio waves.
+Lastly, the Swim has local storage to transfer your data when there is a connection with your watch as water is not great for radio waves, but this works over ANT+ only and only Garmin watches.

-Together with the HRM-Swim, Garmin introduced the HRM-Tri.
+At the same time as the HRM-Swim, Garmin introduced the HRM-Tri.
 This was the ‘top’ HRM device at the time in July 2015.
 The HRM-Tri has all the capabilities of the Swim and adds Running Dynamics to this.
 Sacrificing a little on battery life.
-Oh it also doesn’t have the swim-specific grippy strap.
+Oh but it doesn’t have the swim-specific grippy strap.
+So you’ll get the local storage for swim sessions (as radio waves don’t work under water) but also Running Dynamics.

 Finally Garmin introduced the HRM-Pro in September 2020.
 The HRM-Pro is the ‘top of the line’ and has all the features of the previous heart rate monitors and you van read my full review here.
 Except that it’s not detachable like the Dual and doesn’t have the grippy strap like the swim.
 But it does allow stand alone monitoring and connects with the Connect app by itself.
 So you can connect it to just about any other device and up to two BLE receivers (e.g. Zwift and your Edge computer).
 You can also get all swimming data and get running dynamics.
 As I said, everything.